 By Marcela Bolland

-Moreover, on September 2007 the Mexican Institute of Industrial Property published the official tariff including the fees to be paid for these declarations, and therefore the amendment that was enacted on June 2005 actually became into effect.
+Although this amendment was enacted on 2005, it did not come into effect but until September 2007, when the Mexican Institute of Industrial Property published the official tariff including the fees to be paid for these declarations, and therefore the amendment that was enacted on June 2005 actually became into effect.